Rejection rates for credit applications via Destacame’s platform were close to 100%

-This led Destacame launch their collections module in August 2017.
+This led Destacame to launch their collections module in August 2017.
 By signing contracts with financial institutions to additionally act as a collection agency, Destacame added the simple collections module to the existing platform.
 This added a new revenue stream to the Destacame business model.
-When users view products with outstanding debt within the platform, they have an option to resolve and settle the debt via a three click process.
+When users view products with outstanding debt within the platform, they have an option to resolve and settle the debt via a three-click process.

-The user views their products with outstanding debt
+Users view their products with outstanding debt

-The user views an offer of discounted settlement from the debt-holding financial institution
+Users view an offer of discounted settlement from the debt-holding financial institution

-The user gives consent for Destacame to share their current contact information with the financial institution and to be contacted to resolve the debt at the rate within the offer
+Users gives consent for Destacame to share their current contact information with the financial institution and to be contacted to resolve the debt at the rate within the offer

-Three months after module launch, Destacame signed contracts with three new financial institutions, allowing users to repay outstanding debts in order to increase their credit score.
+Three months after the module launch, Destacame signed contracts with three new financial institutions, allowing users to repay outstanding debts in order to increase their credit score.

 10x increase in approval rates for credit applications via the Destacame platform, from 1% to 10%